eraytufan/CS342-Design-Patterns/project2/readme.txt

 Update methods were exactly the same for 3 bots.
 If I wanted I could override the update method but was not necessary.

-I did not change the main method because the professor didn't want it.

 User class is my subject class for the observer pattern.
 It implements observable and when user enters input, it notifies the observers.